Thor Broadcast Logo

 Question:

-One question I'd have for the engineers with fiber optic would I be able to mix a satellite signal with an over-the-air and combine altogether and use the same wire?
+One question I'd have for the engineers with fiber optic: would I be able to mix a satellite signal with an over-the-air signal, combine them altogether, and use the same wire?

 Answer: